Skip to content

 • The old scale was 200–800

 This is what most applicants are confused about.
-A 705 on the Focus Edition is not the same as a 705 on the old GMAT — the scales are different.
+A 705 on the Focus Edition is not the same as a 705 on the old GMAT.
+The scales are different.

 GMAC has published an official concordance table.
 Here are the key mappings relevant to deferred MBA programs: